Uncategorised

 Free Interest Rate Swap Legal Helpline Launched

-Interest rate swap solicitor, Emma Slade, launches Slee Blackwell’s dedicated free legal helpline to assist victims of mis-sold interest rate swap products
+Interest rate swap solicitor, Emma Slade, launches Slee Blackwell’s dedicated free interest rate swap legal helpline to assist victims of mis-sold interest rate swap products

 The banks have been hit hard in 2012 following a series of financial scandals and mishaps: LIBOR rate fixing, tax avoidance schemes and PPI mis-selling to name but a few.
 But the latest scandal and one which seems to be bubbling away under the surface, is Interest Rate Swaps or IRS.
 The mis-selling of these hedge-based derivatives has been brought to the public’s attention by a series of articles in The Daily Telegraph and has led to the FSA entering into a deal with the four big High Street banks – Lloyds TSB, Barclays, HSBC and RBS – that they will set up independent reviewing schemes to look at this latest problem.
 Ten other banks including Clydesdale, Allied Irish Bank (UK), Santander (UK), have also agreed to review their sales.